Last update: Dec 30, 2022 16:59 p.m. EST

 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Secretary of State for Iowa or contacting your local election official.
+- Learn more by visiting the Iowa Secretary of State's website or contacting your local election office.

 - States begin mailing absentee ballots at least 45 days before Election Day.
 If you haven't received your ballot by 30 days before Election Day, contact your local election office.